CosmOS-Creators/reference_project_stmIDE/Cosmos/generated/integration/systemConfig/_requirements.md

     * Validation is considered active if the value represents a valid regex.
 In this case every pending change of the value property should be validated against this regex and only be written if the regex matches
 * hidden (optional/can be omitted; default: false):
     If true attribute instances of this attribute definition will not show up in the UI.
 This is useful for some helper "variables" that are only used by some logic and are not of interest for the user
+* placeholder (optional/can be omitted; default: false):
+    If true it signals that the value for an attribute instance of this would be populated by a script at a later point.

 ### Description of elements property